Truck Driver Training

 Peoria Truck Driver Finds Success Through Tuition-Free Statewide Education Program

 Little Robert Early had a simple dream: he wanted to grow up to drive a truck.
 But, amid multiple difficulties that stretched beyond household poverty, Early fell in with a bad crowd of peers, themselves a product of a system that plagues Peoria and the rest of America.
 With no father figure, solid guidance or much hope, Early thought less about…

-The best part of my job as a CDL driving instructor is knowing that our training makes it possible for people to start a career in a few weeks and provide for their families.Ken Baker, Instructor of Truck Driver Training Program
+The best part of my job as a CDL driving instructor is knowing that our training makes it possible for people to start a career in a few weeks and provide for their families.Ken Baker, Truck Driver Training Instructor

 How Do I Get Into the Truck Driver Training Program?

 Are you motivated to learn and start a rewarding career within a short time?
 Talk to one of our Admissions representatives to learn how to get started.

 - Complete our quick admissions application.
 It’s free and easy!

 - Apply for financial aid (FAFSA).

 - Apply for ICC Scholarships.
 Just 1 application for over 600 scholarships.